spiral/docs/components/entity.md

 You can read more about validation rules [here] (validation.md).

-> There is specialized DataEntity used to validate incoming request - [RequestFilter] (/http/filters.md).
+> There is a specialized DataEntity used to validate incoming request - [RequestFilter] (/http/filters.md).

 ### Complex validations
-If you want to perform context aware validation you can ovewrite entity method `validate` and add your own custom logic:
+If you want to perform context aware validation, you can ovewrite the entity method `validate` and add your own custom logic:

 ```php
 protected function validate($reset = false)